Admissions Information

 Application Deadline

-All applications must be submitted to CASPA by November 1st for consideration for the following fall (next year’s) entering class.
+All applications must be submitted through the Central Application Service for Physician Assistants (CASPA) by November 1st for consideration for the following fall (next year’s) entering class.
 Incomplete CASPA applications will not be considered.

 Available Seats and Wait List (Alternates)

-1. The program will offer seats to 30 candidates.
-Class size is determined by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+1. The program will offer up to 30 seats to candidates.
+The maximum class size of 30 is determined by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 Interview and Admissions Criteria

-1. Applicants submitting a complete CASPA application prior to the November 1st deadline may be invited for an early interview.
-Otherwise, interviews of selected candidates will be conducted December through February.
+1. Applicants submitting a complete CASPA application prior to the November 1st deadline may be invited for an early interview in the fall semester.
+Otherwise, interviews of selected candidates will be conducted in the spring semester.

 2. Using criteria developed by the UMES PA Program’s Admissions Committee, applicants will be invited to interview.
 Please note that not all qualified applicants will be invited for an interview.